Virginia Probate in Business Succession Planning

 Probate is the proving and authenticating of a decedent’s last will and testament.
 Commonly, the term probate refers to the court administration process that is, in some cases, required to administer assets after an individual dies.

 It can be helpful to speak with a probate attorney quickly after somebody dies.
-When a business owner dies, it may be helpful to seek the assistance of a Virginia probate attorney as soon as possible in order to ensure that the decedent’s business continues to run be maintained as an asset of the estate.
+When a business owner dies, it may be helpful to seek the assistance of an attorney well-versed on Virginia probate in business succession planning as soon as possible in order to ensure that the decedent’s business continues to run be maintained as an asset of the estate.

 Business Succession Planning

 Business succession planning is the process by which a business in can ensure there is an established plan in case of the death of the business owner or principal.
 That is, that there is a plan in place that would allow the business to continue to run, even if a principal were to be disabled or pass away.
 In conjunction with business succession planning, exit planning may take place in order to help an individual plan for the preservation of a business asset for his or her on an estate.

 In this way, there are two ways in which succession planning takes place in relation to a business owner.
 First, the business owner is considered individually, as plans are made for the preservation of the asset of the business following the owner’s or principal’s death.
 Second, the business is considered as an entity, as plans are made for the continual operation of the business following the owner’s or principal’s death.

 An individual’s last will and testament or trust must be coordinated with whatever business documents are in place such that the family of the business owner understands how the business as an asset will pass on to them, or what they can anticipate with regard to the business asset if the business owner were to pass away.